 Some studies have shown that poor posture, particularly rounded shoulders, can cause shortening of one of the ligaments of the shoulder, which may also contribute to this condition.
 Also, prolonged immobility (such as after a fracture) may cause this condition to develop.

 What can the athlete do?

-Seek medical advice if you think you may have this condition, as early treatment can help prevent really severe stiffness setting in.
+Seek medical advice if you think you may have this condition, as early treatment can help prevent really severe stiffness from setting in.
 Follow any advice given by medical professionals, particularly with regard to a rehabilitation program.

 Try to keep the shoulder moving even if it is just small pendular movements.
-If movement is very painful this should be only be done under the guidance of a qualified therapist.
+If movement is very painful this should only be done under the guidance of a qualified therapist.
 Mobility exercises can help keep the shoulder mobile and should be done regularly if pain allows.